Autumn habits in the van

 Yesterday she posted an 8minute video on IGTV about the best, natural ways to boost your immune system this winter – vitC, zinc, sunshine on your face – I encourage you to watch it as I learnt a lot!
 As for immune boosting tea, she recommends the Immunity blend from Love Tea.

 Lastly, as Daniel, the kids and I live in a tiny home and plan the way we’ll live in the future, we came back to this family who live so simply in NZ.
 And it’s true; the trap of working to pay for a large home makes very little sense once you’ve experienced living small.
 It probably deserves a post of its own but living small and consuming little has been such an empowering experience for me.
 It’s given me the opportunity to observe, very clearly, the want/consume mindset and, instead, shift it to need/consume.
 To sit in our 24ft van and not want for anything more – well, it’s contentment.
 True happiness.
-Granted, we do look forward to creating a more permanent home one day.
+Granted, we do look forward to creating a more permanent home one day, at which point we may seek storage for our van.
 But for now we plan, prioritise and just enjoy.